alban-read/forth/README.md

  * Drag and drop Filer->Forth window will load forth files.
  * reads normal text files with 16K buffer
  * full source included
+ * low memory footprint.

 WimpForth is inspired by the public domain Win32Forth created by Andrew McKewan and Tom Zimmer

-- I updated this ever so slightly to get it to work on my 200Mhz RISC PC back in the day.

-- I still enjoy RISC OS; and still use and maintain this FORTH.

-- These days, this runs on a ~~1.5Ghz~~ 2.35Ghz processor.
+Current status

+- Runs well on the new PI 400 with 4GB of memory and 2Ghz+ capable A72 processor.

-- Most recently tested with RISC OS version 5.28 on PI 300 and TI, Also with RPCEmu (with Direct pack 5.27)
+- Most recently tested with
+   - RISC OS version 5.28 on PI 400
+   - RPCEmu (with Direct pack 5.27)
+   - Known to run on other RISC OS systems

 Selfie